clj-kondo/clj-kondo/doc/jvm.md

 $ shadow-cljs run clj-kondo.main --lint src
 ```

+Execution will be much faster if there's a background server (either `shadow-cljs server` or `shadow-cljs watch`) running.

 ## API

 To use clj-kondo from other Clojure programs, use the API in